jgraley/inferno-cpp2v/src/sr/stages.md

 ### Analysis stage `A` (input tree required here)

-Knowledge database is built based on an analysis of the input tree.
+Initial X tree database is built based on an analysis of the input tree.

 ## Transformations stage `T` (steppy)